godotengine/godot-website/collections/_article/rendering-cpu-optimizations.md

 Unless you are an absolute C++ compiler genius, you likely can’t guess the exact result of your code change on performance.
 So it is always better to re-measure and confirm your results.

-## Case Study #1 Polygon2D
+## Case Study #1: Polygon2D

-This PR came out of a conversation I had with Aurélien Condomines who is working on Heidi's Legacy: Mountains Calling (https://store.steampowered.com/app/3589430/Heidis_Legacy_Mountains_Calling/).
+This PR came out of a conversation I had with Aurélien Condomines who is working on [Heidi's Legacy: Mountains Calling](https://store.steampowered.com/app/3589430/Heidis_Legacy_Mountains_Calling/).
 He noted that he found the animation code in Godot to be very slow which was limiting his ability to add content to his game.
-He found that by having 20 or so animated characters performance would start to fall off in his game.
+He found that by having 20 or so animated characters, performance would start to fall off in his game.

 I was surprised at those numbers and felt that something was wrong.
 Our animation code shouldn’t be a bottleneck with only 20 or so animated characters so I decided to investigate.
 I asked him to put together a minimal project with a